Getting started with the AI deck

 3. Go to ‘Connect’->’bootloader’

-5. In the ‘Firmware Source’ section, select 2022.05 from ‘Available downloads’.
-Make sure to select the right platform (cf2 is for the crazyflie 2.x ).
+5. In the ‘Firmware Source’ section, select the latest release in ‘Available downloads’.
+Make sure to select the right platform (cf2 is for the Crazyflie 2.0 and Crazyflie 2.1(+) ).

-6. Press ‘Program’ and wait for the STM, NRF and ESP MCUs the have been reflashed.
-The crazyflie will restart a couple of times, and the flashing of the ESP (‘bcAI:esp deck memory’) takes about 3 minutes.
+6. Press ‘Program’ and wait for the STM, NRF and ESP MCUs to be re-flashed.
+The Crazyflie will restart a couple of times, and the flashing of the ESP (‘bcAI:esp deck memory’) takes about 3 minutes.

 Flashing